robottheory/rt-midgard-test/README.md

 go run ./cmd/midgard config/config.json
 ```

 `config/config.json` asumes you are running a ThorNode on localhost.
 If that is not the case or if you want to develop against a specific network, you may want to go to the [network's seed url](https://docs.thorchain.org/developers/connecting-to-thorchain) and pick a node ip from there to replace the host in `tendermint_url` and `thornode_url` with that ip.
+Though, if you expect that you'll want to sync up Midgard more than once, which is expected if you are planning to do any development, we kindly ask you to run a local ThorNode, see the next section.

 Midgard populates the database with content from the blockchain.
 Progress is traceable with the Prometheus Metrics propagated on